CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 ## Plugin configuration

- The collector must be configured to use Profiler plugin in startup.xml configuration.
-The profiler plugin must be placed into intermediate section before any other plugins that use profiling results.
-Otherwise no profiling information will be available for these plugins.
+ The collector must be configured to use Profiler plugin in the startup.xml configuration.
+The profiler plugin must be placed into the intermediate section before any other plugins that use profiling results.
+Otherwise, no profiling information will be available for these plugins.

 ```xml
 <collectingProcess>